-Urban Water flows were consistently lower than the five-year trending average and are generally more predictable to estimate than wastewater flows.
-Urban Wastewater flows (below) were affected by the high precipitation received earlier in the fiscal year which was mentioned above about excess revenues being generated.
+Urban Wastewater flows (below) were, for the most part, within the 5-year trend this year.
+As you can see in the graph and as mentioned above, FY 2019 was an abnormally high flow year.
 This chart clearly demonstrates how erratic wastewater flow can be compared to the trend due to weather patterns that can significantly affect metered flows and revenues.

-Total operating expenses increased by \$3.6 million for FY 2019.
-Non-operating costs for a bond issue of \$463,000 and interest expense increased \$3.3 million for a total of a \$7.3 million increase in all expenses over FY 2018 levels.
-In the previous two years, nearly half of the interest payments were capitalized as part of the cost of capital projects during the construction period (i.e. considered cost of construction).
-For example, the Authority paid \$5.6 million for interest on outstanding debt but, of that amount, \$2.9 million was capitalized and not expensed in FY 2018.
-For FY 2019, new accounting guidance under GASB 89 does not allow for this capitalization effective for reporting periods beginning after December 15, 2019, with earlier application encouraged.
+Total operating expenses increased by \$1.2 million for FY 2020.
+Changes in nonoperating costs for bond issue costs decreased \$243,000 and interest expense decreased \$215,000.
+Overall, both operating and nonoperating expenses increased \$718,000 over FY 2019 levels.
+Interest expense increased significantly between FY 2018 and FY 2019 by \$3.3 million.
+For FY 2019, new accounting guidance under GASB 89 does not allow for interest capitalization effective for reporting periods beginning after December 15, 2019, with earlier application encouraged.
 The Authority implemented the standard as of July 1, 2018.
-Additionally, there were several large projects that were completed, and most interest would have been classified as expense for FY 2019 regardless of the accounting change.
-Essentially, the interest payments didn't increase as much as the interest expense would indicate.
+Essentially, the interest payments didn't change as much as the interest expense would indicate.